Fine-grained authorization for your Python apps

 3. Resource context passed by in your application

-Any changes made to your hosted directory (i.e. in your IDP or enterprise directory) are automatically synchronized into the Aserto directory.
-Aserto pushes updates to the edge authorizer in near real-time, ensuring your decisions are based on up-to-date information.
+Any changes made to users, attributes, policy, or resources, are automatically synchronized into the Aserto directory.
+The Aserto control plane pushes updates to the authorizers in near real-time, ensuring your decisions are based on up-to-date information.

 Aserto comes with the following benefits:

-- Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and ACL
+- Out-of-the-box support for audit trails, custom roles, RBAC, ABAC, and ReBAC

 - Use a policy-as-code workflow to build, tag, push, version, and pull policy images just like docker images

-- Quick onboarding via first-class citizen integrations with Auth0 and your artifact registry, logging system, backend programming language, and frontend framework.
+- Quick onboarding via first-class citizen integrations with your identity provider, artifact registry, logging system, backend programming language, and frontend framework.

 - Built on top of a trusted open source policy engine, the Open Policy Agent (OPA)